 After graduating he was invited to co-direct 'Nothing Sacred', at Theatre Clwydd Wales.
-Then worked in Theatre in Education with shows: 'The Mole-catcher's Daughter' and 'Introducing Shakespeare' with Traffic of the Stage.
-Evenings were spent as part of the upstage crew at the Theatre Royal Drury Lane on 'Miss Saigon'.
+Then worked in Theatre in Education with shows: 'The Mole-catcher's Daughter' and 'Introducing Shakespeare' with Traffic of the Stage whilst evenings were spent as part of the upstage crew at the Theatre Royal Drury Lane on 'Miss Saigon'.

 Jay then travelled to Dharmsala, India to work with Tibetan actors in Llamo Theatre.

-Jay's first television role was in the Channel Four season of Operas appearing as the rogue Celadon in 'Good Friday 1663'.
-He went on to appear in the acclaimed TV series 'Perfect Strangers', directed by Steven Poliakoff, portraying Michael Gambon's father Lionel.
+Jay's first television role was in the Channel 4's season of Operas appearing as the rogue Celadon in 'Good Friday 1663'.
+He went on to appear in the acclaimed TV series 'Perfect Strangers', directed by Steven Poliakoff, portraying Michael Gambon's father Lionel Symon..

 Since then Jay has appeared in several movies:

 Most recently 'A Mother for an hour (with Frances Barber), East end villain Billy (with Rob Lowe) in the Jack Higgins' thriller 'Midnight Man', a Flight Attendant in 'The Wedding Date', (with Debbie Messing and Dermot Mulroony), a Russian gangster in 'Heavy Duty' and an American chancer in 'Daybreak'.

 Other UK TV work includes series: 'My Family', 'Holby City', 'Casualty', 'The Bill', 'Bernard's Watch', 'Barbara', 'Goodnight Sweetheart', 'The Knock', 'Murder in Suburbia' and 'Fur TV'.

 In 2012 Jay moved to Wanaka, Central Otago on the South Island New Zealand.
 He has appeared in NZ TV shows 'Shortland Street', 'The Guy and Harley Show', 'Roman Empire 3', 'Straight Forward' and 'Filthy Rich'.

-He is due to appear in the forthcoming movies: 'ARA' (as a whistle-blowing news-reader), 'Older' (as a neurotic talent agent), 'Bombshell: The sinking of the Rainbow Warrior' (As grieving Dutchman Aarne) and an animated musical feature Film 'Molly Monster'.
+Other movies filmed in New Zealand include: 'ARA' (as a whistle-blowing news-reader), 'Older' (as a neurotic talent agent), 'Bombshell: The sinking of the Rainbow Warrior' (As grieving Dutchman Aarne) and the animated musical feature Film 'Molly Monster'.
 Jay also voiced two characters in the cult kiwi sci fi feature film 'This paper mache rock is too heavy...'.

-Jay is also a prolific voiceover artist providing TV characters voices for two seasons of 'Power Rangers', 'Finley the Fire engine' and 'Big, Big World'.
-He has extensive experience in A.D.R for many movies including 'The Hobbit', 'Robin Hood' and 'Defiance'.
+Jay is also a prolific voiceover artist providing TV characters voices for three seasons of 'Power Rangers', 'Finley the Fire Engine'' 'Molly Monster' and 'Big, Big World'.
+He has extensive experience in A.D.R for many movies including: 'The King', 'The Hobbit', 'Robin Hood'' 'Defiance' and the 'Bourne Identity' series.
 He now has his own home recording studio Southern Sound.

 Jay still enjoys directing, singing and writing/performing comedy.
-He is mad about movies and spends his spare time with his wife and three children with dog Becky.
+He is mad about theatre and movies and spends his spare time with his wife Nikki, three children and dog Becky.